Doctor of Ministry

 This course charts the history of spiritual formation expressing itself in the context of contemporary Western/American evangelicalism.
 This course begins with a broad survey of pre-modern, to modern, to postmodern spirituality, focusing attention on the First Great Awakening until today.
 Special emphasis will be on the twentieth century and the recent shift toward postmodern understandings of life.
 Practical application will be focused on developing a personal and church Rule of Life, or Soul Health Plan, recognizing the tension between Catholic and Protestant paradigms of spiritual formation, modern discipleship vs. pre-modern apprenticeship, and exploring spiritual formation within a variety of contemporary evangelical frameworks.

-Alongside the core classes, students take three online classes within the concentration in Pastoral Counseling:
+Alongside the core classes, students take three online classes within one of two concentrations: Pastoral Counseling or Trauma & Theology.

 This course trains students in the practical integration of spirituality into counseling.
 It examines the life impact of religion and spirituality and explores the crucial concepts of spiritual formation, soul care, and the Biblical basis for Christian counseling.
 It tackles the issues arising from several models of integrative counseling and surveys a variety of tools used.
 The crucial importance of the spiritual life of the counselor and understanding the spirituality of the counselee are highlighted.